 - Diarrhea that lasts more than 24 hours

 - “Projectile pooping”

-- A change in TPRs that suggest the horse has a fever
+- A change in the horse's TPR (temperature, pulse, respiration) values that suggests it has a fever

-- Signs of weight loss or other health problems before diarrhea started
+- Signs of weight loss or other health problems before the diarrhea started

-- There are signs of dehydration (do a skin pinch or capillary refill test)
+- Signs of dehydration (do a skin pinch or capillary refill test)